28 April 2006

 Vietnam 2006 Prologue : Beginnings …

-I was first fascinated with Vietnam when I read the book Tangerine in July last year.
+I was first fascinated with Vietnam when I read the book ‘Tangerine’ in July last year.
 The book talked about a man’s travels through Vietnam.
 Maybe because what he was experiencing made sense or his encounters with the local people and culture intrigued me or just the thought of escaping into an exotic foreign land was so tempting.
 Whatever the reason, it created a spark in me, a longing to one day visit this land up north.

 Later on in the year, in one of the occasional meet-ups with Wee Loong and Ravi, we broached the subject of going for a trip together in the coming year.
 A monumental year as it marks our coming of age into the 30s.
-Anyway our last trip together was in 2001 when we traveled by land to
+Anyway our last trip together was in 2001 when we traveled by land to Phuket and Haadyai.
+It was pretty enjoyable then and the prospect of going for another trip together was pretty exciting.

 Hanoi was thrown into the hat.
 Neither of us had been there before.
 Wee Loong might have flown there but these were turnaround flights.
 Ravi had traveled to Ho Chi Minh and Hue, but never to the north.
 We left thinking about the possibility.